-The Terra Foundation for American Art, in partnership with Yale University Press, offers a prize for an unpublished manuscript or previously published manuscript in a language other than English written by a non-US author.
-The manuscript should make a significant contribution to scholarship on the historical visual arts of what is now the geographic United States.
+The Terra Foundation for American Art, in partnership with Yale University Press, offered prizes for unpublished manuscripts or previously published manuscripts in a language other than English written by a non-US author.
+The manuscripts made significant contributions to scholarship on historical American visual arts and/or Native American arts.

-In helping to overcome the language barrier that often divides scholars and deters international research and collaboration, the prize aims to advance and internationalize scholarship on American art and seeks to recognize original and thorough research, sound methodology, and significance in the field.
-The award is especially intended to encourage authors who take the field of American art history into new historical and interpretive terrain, or who establish connections among the work of scholars within and outside the United States, providing a model of international exchange important to sustaining relevance and academic rigor for the future of the field.
-Scholars who have received PhDs within the past five years are strongly encouraged to apply.
+In helping to overcome the language barrier that often divides scholars and deters international research and collaboration, the prize aimed to advance and internationalize scholarship on American art and recognized original research and methodology.
+The award was especially intended to encourage authors who take the field of American art history into new historical and interpretive terrain, or who establish connections among the work of scholars within and outside the United States, providing a model of international exchange important to sustaining relevance and academic rigor for the future of the field.

-The winner receives a $5,000 cash prize; the Terra Foundation funds production of the book, which is published (in print and electronic form) in English by Yale University Press.
-In addition, Yale University Press invites the winner to present a lecture on the book, upon publication, at Yale University.
+The winner received a $5,000 cash prize.
+The Terra Foundation funded production of the book, which is published (in print and electronic form) in English by Yale University Press.
+In addition, Yale University Press invited the winners to present a lecture on the book, upon publication, at Yale University.

 Nocturne: Night in American Art, 1890–1917, translated by Jane Marie Todd (Yale University Press, 2018)